 - 1. Place the generator on a flat, level surface. - 2.
+Remove the oil fill access cover by removing the four screws with a phillips head screw driver.

-Remove oil fill cap/dipstick to add oil.
+3. Remove oil fill cap/dipstick to add oil.

-3. Using a funnel, add up to 37.2 fl. oz.
-(1100 ml) of oil (included) and replace oil fill cap/dipstick.
+Using a funnel, add up to 37.2 fl. oz.
+(1100 ml) of oil (included).
 DO NOT OVERFILL.
+Replace oil fill cap/dipstick and secure maintenance cover.

-4. Check engine oil level at every use and add as needed.
+5. Check engine oil level before each use and add as needed.